 Special rules apply if there is a change in control (as defined in the agreements) of the Bank during the term of each of the employment agreements.
-If the executive were to be terminated by the Bank other than for cause in connection with or within one year after such a change in control, he or she would be entitled to receive a lump sum cash payment (in lieu of his or her regular severance pay) equal to a multiple of their average annual compensation with respect to the five most recent taxable years ending prior to such change in control (or such portion thereof as they were fulltime employees of the Bank), less one dollar and less any special bonus paid in connection with the change in control (three times this amount, in the case of Mr. Gaughen, and twice this amount, in the case of Ms. Jackson, Mr. Smollett, Mr. Sullivan, Mr. Donovan, Mr. Chew and Mr. Sinclair).
+If the executive were to be terminated by the Bank other than for cause in connection with or within one year after such a change in control, he or she would be entitled to receive a lump sum cash payment (in lieu of his or her regular severance pay) equal to a multiple of their average annual compensation with respect to the five most recent taxable years ending prior to such change in control (or such portion thereof as they were full-time employees of the Bank), less one dollar and less any special bonus paid in connection with the change in control (three times this amount, in the case of Mr. Gaughen, and twice this amount, in the case of Mrs. Jackson, Mr. Smollett, Mr. Sullivan, Mr. Donovan, Mr. Chew and Mr. Sinclair).
 If the executive were to terminate his or her employment voluntarily for good reason, as defined below, in connection with or within one year after a change in control, he or she would be entitled to receive a similar lump sum cash payment.
 "Good reason" includes a reduction in compensation, a forced relocation, material increase in the executive's duties, or a material decrease in the executive's position.
-The executive is not entitled to receive any of the foregoing payments to the extent that such payments would be considered excess "parachute payments" under the Internal Revenue Code of 1986, as amended, with the limited exception of such circumstances in which benefits paid to Mr. Gaughen under the terms of a Supplemental Retirement Agreement dated September 1, 2002, when considered in aggregate with payments under the aforementioned employment agreement, were determined to constitute such "excess payment."
-In that event, the Bank is to be responsible for any designated tax thereon.
-In addition, federal legislation authorizes the Federal Deposit Insurance Corporation ("FDIC") under certain circumstances to prohibit or limit payments that are contingent on the termination of a person's employment with an insured depository institution.
+The executive is not entitled to receive any of the foregoing payments to the extent that such payments would be considered excess "parachute payments" under the Internal Revenue Code of 1986.
+Federal legislation authorizes the Federal Deposit Insurance Corporation ("FDIC") under certain circumstances to prohibit or limit payments that are contingent on the termination of a person's employment with an insured depository institution.